Digi951/ATM/README.md

 # ATM

-This is and simple API for banking transactions
+This is a simple API for banking transactions